 All that being said, crying is mostly an involuntary reaction.
 Hence, you can’t always avoid it.
 Moreover, once the cure period of the eyelash glue is over, you can cry all you want without worries.

 Just remember to clean up your lashes right after crying to remove any oil and salt left over from your tears.
 Salt and oil are solvents that can weaken the eyelash adhesive over time.

 We will cover how to clean your eyelash extensions after crying a little later in this article.

 Crying During Your Eyelash Extension Appointment

-Eyelash extension is a pain free procedure and should not cause any discomfort if applied properly.
-From my experience, there are two common reasons why a client might tear up during the eyelash appointment.
+Eyelash extension is a pain-free procedure and should not cause any discomfort if applied properly.
+From my experience, there are two common reasons why a client might tear up during an eyelash appointment.